VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

         self.run_it(hm_basic_ini, hm_basic_exp, clean_up=True)
 ```

-For each application you are testing, you should create a new class called `TestYourApplication` and it should extend `AppTestBase`.
-In this class will be the fixtures needed to run the tests as well as all of the tests for that application.
+In your test class will be the fixtures needed to run the tests as well as all of the tests for that application.
 There can more than one test per class and multiple application classes per file.
 Put all of the fixtures needed in a list and set equal to "fixtures" at the beginning of the class.